demonico85/cleaving/joss/paper.md

 the cleaving method\label{fig:cleaving}](Fig/joss.png){ width=30% }

-A sketch of the cleaving path to obtain the IFE between two generic phases $\alpha$ and $\beta$ is shown in Fig.\autoref{fig:cleaving}.
+A sketch of the cleaving path to obtain the IFE between two generic phases $\alpha$ and $\beta$ is shown in
+\autoref{fig:cleaving}.
 The reversible work in each step can be determined by different free energy computation methods, but those based on Thermodynamic Integration are the most straightfoward and provide accurate and direct results.
 With TI methods the free energy difference between two thermodynamic states connected by a transformation path is calculated by integrating the ensemble average of some configuration